srohit0/DataScienceGraphAlgorithms/README.md

 This repo covers basic graph algorithms for directed and undirected graphs with/without weights on edges.

-Base graph data structure is targeted for **sparse graphs**.
+Base graph data structure is targeted for **sparse graphs** efficiency.
 For example, it maintains adjancy list and pointrs.

-This is a relatively poor quality code produced over a weekend.
-Main objective behind this repository is purely educational.

 ## Algorithms Covered